Garfield School District Re-2

 Garfield School District Re-2 is a school district headquartered in Rifle, Colorado.
-It includes municipalities and areas in the western portion of Garfield County.
-In addition to Rifle it includes New Castle and Silt.
+It includes municipalities and areas in Garfield County.

+In addition to Rifle, the district includes New Castle and Silt.

 As of 2020 it had almost 800 employees and 4,700 students.

 Schools

 The district has ten schools, including six elementary schools, two middle schools, and two high schools.